* China’s Dec exports, imports tumble, miss forecasts

 “The weakness in the Chinese data is calling into question the recent strength of the renminbi,” said Graf.
 “The downside for dollar/Chinese yuan is limited and that has implications for the euro and the Aussie dollar.”

-The dollar index as measured against a basket of currencies nudged 0.1 percent lower to 95.558.
-The Australian dollar and New Zealand dollar - both gauges of global risk appetite - were both last down 0.3 percent.
+The dollar index as measured against a basket of currencies nudged 0.1 percent lower to 95.598 percent.
+However, the Australian dollar and New Zealand dollar - both gauges of global risk appetite - softened more than 0.4 percent in early trading.

-For the U.S. trading day, banks will be in sharp focus as they kick off the earnings season.
-Quarterly results from Citigroup are due on Monday followed by JPMorgan Chase , Wells Fargo, Goldman Sachs and Morgan Stanley later this week.
+For the U.S. trading day ahead, banks will be in sharp focus as they kick off the earnings season.
+Quarterly results from Citigroup are due on Monday followed by JPMorgan Chase , Wells Fargo, Goldman Sachs and Morgan Stanley later in the week.

-Investor attention was also on the U.S. government shutdown, in its 24th day with no resolution in sight.
+Investor attention was also on the U.S. government shutdown, now in its 24th day, and with no resolution in sight.